xiangz19/cursor_usage_detail/README.md

 - **Data Details**: Raw usage events with complete token information and cost breakdown
 - **Performance**: Sequential pagination with progress updates (300 events per page)

+### Version 2.1 (Latest - Caching & Performance)
+- **Local Caching**: IndexedDB-based caching system for significantly faster subsequent loads
+- **Smart Data Synchronization**: Only fetches new/updated data from server, preserving historical data locally
+- **Cache Management**: User controls to clear current month's cache or all cache data, located in the top right corner of the header, inline and smaller
+- **Details Table Paging**: Supports paging for large datasets, with a page size dropdown (10, 50, 200, 500; default 10).

 ## Installation

 1. Open Chrome and go to `chrome://extensions/`